Johannesburg

 The unmistakable sign outside the historic Sui Hing Hong supermarket in First Chinatown.

-Still, some stalwarts remain and today you can visit the area for Chinese food at the longest-surviving Chinese restaurant in the city, Swallow’s Inn (bookings at +27 11 838 2946), or enjoy a typical yum cha brunch on weekends at the Ming Woo restaurant (bookings at +27 83 861 3725), and shop for Chinese condiments, spices, and tea plus all kinds of other unusual items at the fantastic Sui Hing Hong supermarket.
+Still, some stalwarts remain and today you can visit the area for Chinese food at the longest-surviving Chinese restaurant in the city, Swallow’s Inn (to book, call +27 11 838 2946), or enjoy a typical yum cha brunch on weekends at Ming Woo restaurant (to book, call +27 83 861 3725), and shop for Chinese condiments, spices, and tea, plus all kinds of other unusual items at the fantastic Sui Hing Hong supermarket.

-If you are looking for a lifestyle antidote to Joburg's designer districts you’ll find it on Derrick Avenue in Cyrildene, Joburg’s New Chinatown.
-A pair of impressive archways mark the entrances to the street and a change in tone from the surrounding suburb’s 1950s genteel architecture.
+If you are looking for a lifestyle antidote to Joburg's designer districts, you’ll find it on Derrick Avenue in Cyrildene, Joburg’s New Chinatown.
+A pair of impressive archways mark the entrances to the street, offering a change in tone from the surrounding suburb’s 1950s genteel architecture.
 The storefronts are unmistakably Asian and include supermarkets, restaurants, tea shops, massage parlours, and hair salons, while the streets are filled with fish stalls and vegetable markets.
 There is an authentic grittiness, which only seems to add to the area's charm.
-CJ Supermarket is the largest store on Derrick Avenue, with endless aisles of imported noodles, snacks, and biscuits.
+CJ Supermarket is the largest store on Derrick Avenue, with endless aisles of imported noodles, snacks, biscuits, and more.

 A streetside vegetable stall on Derrick Avenue in Cyrildene.